jaimegalanmartinez/flutter_native_splash_login_app/README.md

-# splash_login
+# Flutter Native Splash Login App

-A new Flutter application with custom native splash view using a free Lottie Animation from Chris Gannon (https://lottiefiles.com/36388-spin-finity-loader)
+A new Flutter application with custom native splash view using a free Lottie Animation from Chris Gannon (https://lottiefiles.com/36388-spin-finity-loader).
+Also it provides login and reset password screens.

 ## Getting Started